 What are the cheapest cars to insure for teen drivers in Tennessee?

-The GMC Savana, Honda CR-V, Subaru Outback and Honda Ridgeline are some of the cheapest cars to insure for an 18-year-old driver in Tennessee.
-On the other hand, Maserati Quattroporte, Maserati Ghibli and Audi e-tron GT are the most expensive vehicles to insure for a young driver.
+The GMC Savana, Honda CR-V, Subaru Outback and Honda Ridgeline are some of the cheapest cars to insure for 18-year-olds in Tennessee.
+However, insuring models such as the Maserati Quattroporte, Maserati Ghibli and Audi e-tron GT can be significantly more expensive due to higher risk factors.

 Methodology